-- 7. Execute the Data Protector drstart.exe command that will install the DR OS and start the restore of critical volumes. - 8.
-The computer must be rebooted after the drstart command finishes. - 9.
+- a.
+Execute the Data Protector drstart.exe command that will install the DR OS and start the restore of critical volumes. - b.
+The computer must be rebooted after the drstart command finishes. - c.
 Additional steps are required if you are recovering a Cell Manager or performing advanced recovery tasks.
-Refer to "Advanced Recovery Tasks" on page 76 for more information.
+Refer to "Advanced recovery tasks" on page 86 for more information.

-10. Use the Data Protector standard restore procedure to restore user and application data.
+Use the Data Protector standard restore procedure to restore user and application data.